Little Brown Myotis bats (sometimes called "little brown bats") showing the white fungus on their muzzles that gives White-nose Syndrome its name.

 Contact the Minnesota Department of Natural Resources.

-Photographs of the bat and details about its behavior or where and when it was found are very helpful.
+Photographs of found bats and details about behavior, how many, where and when it was found are very helpful.

 Use caution when handling bats: Never handle live bats without gloves.
 If a person or pet has been exposed to a bite, scratch, or saliva from a live or dead bat, contact the local public health department for further guidance.